 The LHN is responsible for providing integrated mental health services at the sites governed by the Agreement.
-The following services will continue to be provided in accordance with national standards and the SA Mental Health Services Plan - 2020-2025:
+The following services will continue to be provided in accordance with national standards and the Mental Health Services Plan 2020-2025:

-- > Integrated Mental Health Inpatient Units (located in Mount Gambier) - > Mental Health Intensive Community Program (located in Mount Gambier) - > Community Mental Health Services - > Youth Mental Health Services (for people aged 16-24), via brokerage with the RSS - > Older Persons' Mental Health Services (for people aged 65+), via brokerage with the RSS - Distance consultation service including tele-psychiatry, emergency triage and liaison.
+- > Integrated Mental Health Inpatient Units (located in Whyalla). - Community Rehabilitation Service (located in Whyalla and servicing the 6 regional LHNs). - > Mental Health Intensive Community Program (located in Whyalla). - > Community Mental Health Services (located in Port Augusta and Whyalla). - > Youth Mental Health Services (for people aged 16-24), in conjunction with the R&R MHS. - > Older Persons' Mental Health Services (for people aged 65+) in conjunction with the R&R MHS). - Distance consultation service including tele-psychiatry, emergency triage and liaison via brokerage with the R&R MHS.